Globegitter/enpeem-promise-test/README.md

     at Object.Module._extensions..js (module.js:474:10)
 ```

-- The problem now is even though the module does not actually work on node 0.10.x the tests make it seem the code actually is working.
+- The problem now is even though the module does not actually work on node 0.10.x the tests make it seem the code actually is working, because the polyfills are leaking outside the specified `tests` folder.